bitovi/academy/src/web-components/5-listing-routes/listing-routes.md

 @codepen
 @highlight 4-9

-Usually you will use `.textContent` unless building a library where performance is critical. textContent is the most convenient way to change an element's text.
+Usually you will use `.textContent` unless building a library where performance is critical. textContent is the most convenient way to change an element’s text.

 ## Solution

 ✏️ Use the markup provided above and create another template with the id of `route-template`.
 Keep a reference to this template in your JavaScript along with the other template.
 Copy the URL snippet from above and paste that so that it can be used within the component.

-Create a method on the component, we're calling it `getRoutes` here that is called in the `connectedCallback` method.
-It's an async method that uses [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to retrieve the list of routes which we can get with `data["bustime-response"].routes`.
+Create a method on the component, we’re calling it `getRoutes` here that is called in the `connectedCallback` method.
+It’s an async method that uses [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to retrieve the list of routes which we can get with `data["bustime-response"].routes`.

 Loop over the routes and clone an instance of the template filling in the route number with `route.rt` and the route name with `route.rtnm`.